yulikexuan/modern-java/concurrency/README.md

 > queue, and thread-local computation (executing the task, assuming the task
 > itself does not access shared data)

+Depending on the relative proportions of the two types of work, the application will experience different levels of contention and exhibit different performance and scaling behaviors

+If N threads are fetching tasks from a shared work queue and executing them, and the tasks are compute-intensive and long-running (and do not access shared data very much), there will be almost no contention; throughput is dominated by the availability of CPU resources.

+On the other hand, if the tasks are very short-lived, there will be a lot of contention for the work queue and throughput is dominated by the cost of synchronization.

+if an application did a significant amount of thread-local computation for each time it accesses the shared data structure, the contention level might be low enough to offer good performance

 #### 12.3.5 Dead Code Elimination